willnorris/imageproxy/README.md

 As this is forked project, this section details the scope of those changes, so that merging in changes will be easier

 * Package structure (willnorris.com/go/imageproxy -> github.com/d3sw/imageproxy)
+* Using a makefile to build (use `make clean dist`)
+* Changed default port from 8080 -> 9091
+* mold file added
+* Revised dockerfile to be friendly to makefile output
+* added dist dir to gitignore

 ## URL Structure ##